jdaw1/chart_markers/README.md

 [code](Documentation/ChartMarkers_Code.md),
 and an explanation of the available [files](Documentation/ChartMarkers_Files.md).
-Finally, a page about how to [grumble](Documentation/ChartMarkers_Grumbles.md) about a marker&rsquo;s design, and how not to grumble.
+Also, a page about how to [grumble](Documentation/ChartMarkers_Grumbles.md) about a marker&rsquo;s design, and how not to grumble.

+To embed these in markers in your systems use the [JSON data asset](ChartMarkers.json) ([raw](https://raw.githubusercontent.com/jdaw1/chart_markers/main/ChartMarkers.json)).

 ---